htihospitality/re-dash/doc/04-databases.md

 - [Drift](https://drift.simonbinder.eu/) (a relational persistence library over sqlite3)
 - [RxDB](https://rxdb.info/articles/flutter-database.html)  (a popular reactive NoSQL database for JavaScript, usable from Flutter)

+> Multiple databases may be registered and used in the same app simultaneously.

 ## AppDB

 The default path based Map Atom.